mattermost/docs/source/guides/deployment.rst

   :alt: Available for Mattermost Self-Hosted deployments.

-When you're ready to install Mattermost server for production use, you have three options: deploy using Docker, deploy using a Ubuntu option, or deploy from a compressed tarball.
+When you're ready to install Mattermost server for production use, you have four options: deploy using Kubernetes, deploy from a compressed tarball, deploy using a Ubuntu option called Omnibus, or deploy using Docker.

 .. tip::